recursiveforte/sprig-batch-jam/session 3.md

 <details>
 <summary>How can I remove the lock and key once they're picked up?</summary>

-Search the toolkit for the sprites section, and take a look at the remove function on sprites.
+Search the toolkit for the sprites section, and take a look at the remove function on sprites (use `getFirst` to access the sprites for the key and the lock).
 </details>

 <details>